 I started feeling the wave of a blush fall over me as I realized I had entered and was enjoying their intimate moment when I wasn’t an invited guest to the party.
 I offered a little wave out of my embarrassment right as I passed them.
 The little boy waved back to me in the same way that my children used to when they were little.
 He waved his tiny hand, holding tightly onto the bottle cap.
 My heart turned into a puddle in my chest.

 On autopilot, I parked the car in front of our house and got out to go inside.
-But, as my car door shut, the duo pulled me back to them like a magnet instead of walking in the door, my feet took me down the block toward where they sat.
-Continue reading
+But, as my car door shut, the duo pulled me back to them like a magnet.
+Instead of walking to the door, my feet took me down the block toward where they sat.
+Continue reading →

 I was contemplating this need after a conversation that I had with a dear friend.
 I had shared a poem with him and he explained that it caused deep feelings to well from the depths his heart.
 He was sad and told me that he felt like crying.
 This was the exact feeling that I had experienced upon reading the very same poem that I had sent to him.